kabileva/Deep-Learning-LSTM-Stock-Price-Prediction/README.md

 ### Trading simulation
-trading_simulation.py - for combining the data obtained by training with different parameters and simulating the trading.
+trading_simulation.py - for combining the data obtained by training with different parameters and simulating the trading.<br/>
-Currently there are 2 trading strategies:
+Currently there are 2 trading strategies:<br/>
 1. Buy when rise (STRATEGY = 'buy_when_rise'): buy when is predicted to rise, sell when predicted to fall and profit is bigger than SELL_WHEN_PROFIT.
 *Try to change SELL_WHEN_PROFIT and BUY_WHEN_PREDICTED to improve the result.*
 2. Buy when rise is 0.7% (STRATEGY = 'buy_when_0.7pct'):